Are you putting a lot of time and energy (and probably money) into writing your blog posts?

 A great way of knowing whether your content is being well received by your audience or not is the simplest of all: just ask them.

-You can also use SurveyMonkey to collect reader feedback, ask questions of your followers and fans on social media, or send a quick follow-up e-mail to those who purchase or sign up on your website.
+You can also use tools like SurveyMonkey to collect reader feedback, ask questions of your followers and fans on social media, or send a quick follow-up e-mail to those who purchase or sign up on your website:

 Ask, and ye shall receive.
 Most people are more than willing to share their opinions.

 4) Split Testing